open4dfoundation/Open4D/README.md

 ## Adaptive streaming

 [`open4d/streaming`](open4d/streaming) plays volumetric sequences in a browser and compares delivery methods against each other.
-Five systems — an adaptive textured-mesh ladder, ViVo and NAVA point clouds, Vega splats, NeVo neural volumetric — pick one from the list, or replay a bandwidth trace and watch them respond to it.
-Three of the five adapt; the list says which, because on a fast link a fixed-quality player and an adaptive one look the same.
+Within this adaptive streaming platform, pick one from the list, or replay a bandwidth trace and watch them respond to it.

 <p align="center">
   <img src="docs/assets/streaming-demo.png" width="100%" alt="The system chooser listing five streaming methods with per-object selection, beside a 3D Gaussian splat frame decoded and rendered in the browser">